- Analyze your skill level, hardware, and primary use before choosing a Linux distro.

 Distributions that make it easy for beginners

-Ubuntu desktop: probably the best-known distro in the ecosystem.
-Based on Debian, with regular releases and LTS versions maintained for 5 yearsIt has a graphics software store, relatively well-integrated drivers, and tons of tutorials.
+Ubuntu Desktop : probably the best-known distribution in the ecosystem.
+Based on Debian, with regular releases and LTS versions maintained for 5 years .
+It has a graphics software store, relatively well-integrated drivers, and tons of tutorials.
 For the average user who wants to browse the web, use office applications, multimedia, and do some basic development, it's a safe bet.

-Linux Mint (Cinnamon, MATE or XFCE)For many people, it's the best entry point if you're coming from Windows.
-Cinnamon closely mimics the classic Windows layout, includes codecs by default, and offers its own tools that facilitate system backups, updates, and restoration.Mint's approach is to be boringly reliable, and that, to begin with, is a blessing.
+Linux Mint (Cinnamon, MATE, or XFCE) : For many, it's the best entry point if you're coming from Windows.
+Cinnamon closely mimics the classic Windows interface, includes codecs by default, and comes with its own tools that facilitate system backups, updates, and restoration .
+Mint's focus is on being boringly reliable, and that, to begin with, is a blessing.

-Zorin OSUbuntu-based distro with a highly polished interface that can mimic the look of Windows or macOS with just a couple of clicksIt's very much geared towards migration from Windows, both visually and with features that help you run some .exe files via Wine.
-For people who want it to "look like what they already know," it's very effective.
+Zorin OS : an Ubuntu-based distribution with a highly polished interface that can mimic the look of Windows or macOS with just a couple of clicks .
+It's very geared towards migrating from Windows, both visually and with features that allow you to run certain .exe files via Wine.
+For people who want something that "looks like what they already know," it's a very effective solution.

-Pop! _OS: developed by System76.
-It's heavily geared towards productivity, development, and gaming, with tiling, good handling of hybrid graphics, and integrated graphics drivers.However, since they've focused on their new COSMIC environment, some older versions have seen less activity; it's best to use the latest stable release recommended by the project.
+Pop!_OS : developed by System76.
+It's heavily geared towards productivity, development, and gaming, with tiling, good handling of hybrid graphics, and integrated graphics drivers .
+However, since they've focused on their new COSMIC environment, some older versions have seen less activity; it's best to use the latest stable release recommended by the project.

 Ideal layouts for learning, developing and experimenting

-Fedora WorkstationSponsored by Red Hat, it is the laboratory where technologies are tested that will later end up in RHEL.
-It offers a very well-integrated GNOME, strong container support (Podman, Kubernetes), enabled SELinux, and very recent versions of languages and toolchains.It's ideal if you want to program with the latest software without spending half your life compiling it.
+Fedora Workstation : sponsored by Red Hat, it's the testing ground for technologies that will later be incorporated into RHEL.
+It offers a well-integrated GNOME, strong container support (Podman, Kubernetes), enabled SELinux, and very recent versions of languages and toolchains .
+It's ideal if you want to program with the latest technology without spending ages compiling.

-Arch Linux: the famous “do it yourself” of the distros.
-Manual terminal installation, minimal base system, and a rolling release model that continuously gives you the latest software.It's not recommended as a first introduction, but it's an excellent introduction to how Linux works under the hood.
+Arch Linux : the famous "do-it-yourself" Linux distribution.
+Manual installation via the terminal, minimal base system, and a rolling release model that continuously provides the latest software .
+It's not recommended as a first introduction to Linux, but it's an excellent learning experience in how Linux works under the hood.
 The Arch Wiki is probably the best technical documentation for the ecosystem.

-ManjaroIf you like the idea of Arch but don't want to deal with the installation, Manjaro is a good shortcut.
-It includes a graphical installer, hardware detection, easy-to-change kernels, and access to the Arch User Repository (AUR).But with a layer of testing prior to updates so that everything doesn't break down at the slightest provocation.
+Manjaro : If you like the idea of Arch but don't want to deal with the installation process, Manjaro is a good shortcut.
+It includes a graphical installer, hardware detection, easy-to-change kernels, and access to the Arch User Repository (AUR) , but with a layer of testing before updates to prevent everything from breaking down at the slightest provocation.

-openSUSE Leap and TumbleweedLeap is the stable branch, with a shared base with SUSE Linux Enterprise; Tumbleweed is the rolling flavor, with constant updates but heavily tested with openQA.
-They include YaST, a powerful graphical tool for system administration, and are often a reference point for users who want a highly polished KDE Plasma environment.With Btrfs and Snapper you can take snapshots and revert to a previous state after a problematic update.
+openSUSE Leap and Tumbleweed : Leap is the stable branch, sharing a base with SUSE Linux Enterprise; Tumbleweed is the rolling release flavor, with constant updates but rigorous testing using openQA.
+They include YaST, a powerful graphical system administration tool, and are often the go-to choice for users who want a polished KDE Plasma experience .
+With Btrfs and Snapper, you can create snapshots and revert to previous versions after a problematic update.

-Enterprise derivatives: Rocky Linux and AlmaLinuxThey are the “spiritual heirs” of classic CentOS.
-Binary clones of RHEL, maintained by communities and foundations, with long support cycles (like 10 years)Ideal for production servers, VPSs, and environments where changing versions every other day is a nightmare.
+Enterprise derivatives: Rocky Linux and AlmaLinux : these are the "spiritual heirs" of classic CentOS.
+Binary clones of RHEL, maintained by communities and foundations, with long support cycles (around 10 years) .
+Ideal for production servers, VPSs, and environments where constantly upgrading is a nightmare.

 Specialized distributions: security, privacy, servers, and games

-Tails: designed for extreme anonymity and privacy.
-It runs in live mode from USB, all traffic passes through Tor, and when the machine is turned off, it erases its traces (amnesia).Perfect for journalists, activists, or anyone who truly needs to minimize their digital footprint.
-Not recommended as a primary system for everyday use: it's relatively slow and limited by design.
+Tails : designed for extreme anonymity and privacy.
+It runs in live mode from a USB drive, all traffic passes through Tor, and upon shutdown, it erases its digital footprint (amnesia) .
+Perfect for journalists, activists, or anyone who truly needs to minimize their digital footprint.
+Not recommended as a primary system for normal use: it's relatively slow and limited by design.

-Rocky Linux, AlmaLinux, Ubuntu Server and DebianFor servers, these names are repeated over and over again.
-Debian and Ubuntu Server stand out for their community and documentation; Rocky and AlmaLinux for their 1:1 compatibility with RHEL and their long lifecyclesIf you want to set up a VPS for web projects, internal services, or serious production environments, this is the logical place to start.
+Rocky Linux, AlmaLinux, Ubuntu Server, and Debian : these names are frequently mentioned when it comes to servers.
+Debian and Ubuntu Server are known for their strong communities and extensive documentation; Rocky and AlmaLinux for their 1:1 compatibility with RHEL and their long lifecycles .
+If you want to set up a VPS for web projects, internal services, or serious production environments, these are the logical starting points.

-Gaming-oriented distributions like Bazzite or NobaraBoth are based on Fedora, with a multitude of patches and adjustments for games (Proton, Wine, OBS, graphics drivers, Steam Deck-like experience in the case of Bazzite).
-The idea is that you can install, log into Steam, and play without wasting a weekend configuring things.Even so, before you jump in, it's a good idea to check the compatibility of your favorite titles on ProtonDB, especially those with aggressive anti-cheat.
+Gaming-oriented distributions like Bazzite and Nobara : both based on Fedora, with numerous patches and tweaks for games (Proton, Wine, OBS, graphics drivers, and a Steam Deck-like experience in Bazzite's case).
+The idea is that you can install, log in to Steam, and play without wasting a weekend configuring things .
+Even so, before jumping in, it's a good idea to check the compatibility of your favorite titles on ProtonDB, especially those with aggressive anti-cheat.

 Typical mistakes when choosing and using your first Linux distro

-When landing on Linux, it's easy to get carried away by the hype from Reddit or YouTube and make a couple of pretty painful mistakes.It's okay, it's part of the journey, but it's best if you avoid them from the very beginning.
+When you first start using Linux, it's easy to get caught up in the hype from Reddit or YouTube and make a couple of pretty painful mistakes .
+It's okay, it's part of the process, but it's best to avoid them from the very beginning.

-1. Starting with Arch, Gentoo or similar without a foundationYou'll spend more time struggling with the installation and configuration than actually using the system.
-The frustration is immense, and the learning curve isn't worth it for a first-time user.
-The sensible thing to do is to start with Ubuntu, Mint, Zorin, or similar.
-And when you feel comfortable, you'll get into trouble.
+1. Starting with Arch, Gentoo, or similar without any prior experience is risky .
+You'll spend more time struggling with the installation and configuration than actually using the system.
+The frustration is immense, and the learning curve isn't worth it for a first attempt.
+It's more sensible to start with Ubuntu, Mint, Zorin, or similar , and then, once you're comfortable, you can delve into more complex systems.

-2. Install five desktop environments at once “for testing”GNOME, KDE, XFCE, Cinnamon and others each install a ton of packages.
-You end up with a system full of duplicates, confusing menus, and increased resource consumption.It's best to install a clean distro with a desktop environment, test it on a live USB, and if you're not convinced, try a different ISO.
+2. Installing five desktop environments at once "to test" is a common mistake .
+GNOME, KDE, XFCE, Cinnamon, and others install tons of packages each.
+You end up with a system full of duplicates, confusing menus, and increased resource consumption .
+It's better to install a clean distribution with one desktop environment, test it on a live USB, and if you're not happy with it, try a different ISO.

-3. Ignore the terminal completely or, at the opposite extreme, copy commands without reading them.A modern distro allows you to do almost everything with graphical tools, but Learning four basic commands (ls, cd, sudo, apt/dnf/pacman, man) will save you hoursHowever, don't copy and paste anything from forums or blogs without at least understanding what it does; a poorly executed rm command can send your data to oblivion.
+3. Ignoring the terminal completely or, at the opposite extreme, copying commands without reading them .
+A modern distro lets you do almost everything with graphical tools, but learning four basic commands (ls, cd, sudo, apt/dnf/pacman, man) will save you hours .
+However, don't copy and paste anything from forums or blogs without at least understanding what it does; a poorly executed rm command can ruin your data.

-4. Insisting on running all Windows .exe files directlyWine and Proton work miracles, but they're not black magic.
-The sensible thing to do is first check if the program has a native Linux version or any other version. best free alternative (LibreOffice, GIMP, Kdenlive, etc.)For the few Windows applications that truly have no substitute, you'll just use Wine or a virtual machine.
+4. Insisting on running all Windows .exe files directly .
+Wine and Proton can work wonders, but they're not magic.
+The sensible thing to do is first check if the program has a native Linux version or a better free alternative (LibreOffice, GIMP, Kdenlive, etc.) .
+For the few Windows applications that truly have no substitute, you can use Wine or a virtual machine.

-5. Not making a backup before installing or checking the partitioningIt sounds like a joke, but every day people accidentally delete their Windows partition or data because they didn't read the installer properly.
-Back up your important documents and pay attention to the partition screen It is mandatory, not optional..
+5. Not backing up before installation or checking the partitioning .
+It sounds ridiculous, but every day people accidentally delete their Windows partition or their data by not reading the installer properly.
+Backing up your important documents and paying attention to the partitioning screen is mandatory, not optional.

 How to try Linux distros without touching your disk

-One of Linux's greatest superpowers is the ability to test complete systems without installing them on the hard drive.This allows you to check hardware compatibility, performance, and user experience before making a decision.
+One of Linux's greatest superpowers is the ability to test complete systems without installing them on your hard drive .
+This allows you to check hardware compatibility, performance, and user experience before making a decision.

-Virtual machine method (VirtualBox, VMware, etc.)You install a virtualization program on your current system, create a virtual machine, allocate some RAM and disk space to it, and mount the ISO as if it were a DVD.
-It's ideal for viewing the interface and tinkering a bit without restarting the computer.but it doesn't always accurately reflect hardware compatibility (especially Wi-Fi and GPU).
+Virtual machine method (VirtualBox, VMware, etc.) : You install a virtualization program on your current system, create a virtual machine, allocate some RAM and disk space, and mount the ISO as if it were a DVD.
+This is ideal for viewing the interface and experimenting a bit without restarting your computer , but it doesn't always accurately reflect hardware compatibility (especially Wi-Fi and GPU).

-Tools like Ventoy greatly simplify the process of trying out various distrosYou install it once on a USB drive, and from then on you just copy the ISOs to the drive like normal files.
+Tools like Ventoy greatly simplify the process of trying out different Linux distributions .
+You install it once on a USB drive, and from then on you just copy the ISOs to the drive as if they were normal files.
 When you boot, a menu appears where you choose which ISO to launch.
 You can have Ubuntu, Mint, Fedora, Manjaro, and Zorin on the same USB drive without formatting each time.

 First steps after installing your new distro

-Once you've made up your mind, installed the system, and booted it up for the first time, there are a few basic tasks you should do. to get your Linux system running smoothly and ready for everyday use.
+Once you've made up your mind, installed the system and booted it up for the first time, there are a few basic tasks you should do to get your Linux system running smoothly and ready for everyday use.

-Upgrade the systemFirst, open the graphical update manager or the terminal and launch the required command (sudo apt update && sudo apt upgrade in Debian/Ubuntu/Mint, sudo dnf update in Fedora, sudo pacman -Syu in Arch/Manjaro…).
-This includes security patches, bug fixes, and stability improvements..
+Updating the system : First, open the graphical update manager or the terminal and run the appropriate command (sudo apt update && sudo apt upgrade on Debian/Ubuntu/Mint, sudo dnf update on Fedora, sudo pacman -Syu on Arch/Manjaro…).
+This brings security patches, bug fixes, and stability improvements.

-Install the essential software you're missingEach distro comes with its own set of applications, but you'll probably want to add your favorite browser, email client, password manager, office suite, media player, game manager, etc. Instead of searching for installers on individual websites, get used to using the software store or package manager.which is the safe and up-to-date way to install apps on Linux.
+Install the essential software you're missing .
+Every Linux distribution comes with its own set of applications, but you'll probably want to add your favorite browser, email client, password manager, office suite, media player, game manager, and so on.
+Instead of searching for installers on individual websites, get used to using the software store or package manager , which is the safest and most up-to-date way to install apps on Linux.

-Familiarize yourself with the desktop environment: menus, shortcuts, settings panel, file system.
-Take some time to customize the basics: language, keyboard layout, time zone, appearance, window behaviorThe more you feel your surroundings are yours, the less you'll want to go back.
+Familiarize yourself with the desktop environment : menus, shortcuts, settings panel, file system.
+Take some time to customize the basics: language, keyboard layout, time zone, appearance, window behavior .
+The more personalized the environment feels, the less likely you are to go back.

-Knowing what to do when something breaksSooner or later you'll have a GRUB that doesn't show Windows in dual boot, for example when install Linux alongside Windowsa broken package or an update that leaves something unfinished.
-For typical cases in Debian/Ubuntu, commands like sudo update-grub, sudo apt --fix-broken install or sudo dpkg --configure -a usually get you out of trouble.And, above all, understand that asking questions in forums and communities (in Spanish or English) is part of the game.
+Knowing what to do when something breaks is crucial .
+Sooner or later, you'll encounter a GRUB system that doesn't display Windows in a dual boot setup, for example, when installing Linux alongside Windows , a broken package, or an update that leaves something unfinished.
+For typical Debian/Ubuntu cases, commands like `sudo update-grub`, `sudo apt --fix-broken install`, or `sudo dpkg --configure -a` usually get you out of trouble .
+And, above all, remember that asking questions in forums and communities (in Spanish or English) is part of the process.

-If you've reached this point and are already clear on which Linux distro best suits your profile, goals, and equipment, you're halfway there.From there it's a matter of installing, testing, breaking a few things, fixing them with the help of the community and, little by little, getting a system that you really feel is yours, without expensive licenses or black boxes that decide for you.
+If you've reached this point and you're already clear on which Linux distro best suits your profile, goals, and computer, you're halfway there .
+From here, it's a matter of installing, testing, breaking a few things, fixing them with help from the community, and gradually building a system that truly feels like your own, without expensive licenses or black boxes dictating your choices.